 - Invasive Species and Negative Impacts

-- Are any aggressive species from Europe or Asia invading the population?
-Document which species and how much of the POC population is impacted.
+- Are any aggressive species from places like Europe or Asia invading the population?
+Document which species and how much of the subpopulation is impacted.

-- Take a look around the population, do you notice new trails forming or that deer have browsed the species you're monitoring?
+- Take a look around the subpopulation, do you notice new trails forming or that deer have browsed the species you're monitoring?
 Record this on the data sheet and take detailed notes!

 - Volunteer Information